rperezsoto/my-recommended-sources/README.rst

 *ast looks cool*

-Talks seen but that I do not know how to categorize:
+Talks seen but that I do not know how to categorize
 ----------------------------------------------------

 `The Refactoring Balance Beam: When to Make Changes and When to Leave it Alone <https://www.youtube.com/watch?v=sze4yunoxU0>`_